Petersen Automotive Museum

 One car that I know calls the Petersen home, but was not on display (on the regular museum floors or in the Vault), despite having a booklet for it on display was The Dale.
 And I was kind of bummed not to see it.

 The Dale is one of those bizarre anomalies in automotive history.
 In the mid-1970s America was in the crux of a pretty terrible oil crisis.
 Massively long lines at the pump, and laws that made you allowed to get gas only on certain days based on your license plate made America prime for a miracle car like the Dale.
 Geraldine Elizabeth Carmichael, known as Liz, a robust, dominating figure of a woman, standing at 6 foot 2 inches and over 200 pounds created Twentieth Century Motor Car Company.
 With an office in Encino, California, several employees, she claimed her three-wheel, two seat sports car would sell for under $2,000, weigh under 1,000 pounds, and get an astonishing 70 miles to the gallon.
 Quickly she had amassed over $30 million, rented a hanger at the Burbank Airport for manufacturing, and had three prototypes.
 She gained national attention, and her personal story made her all the more likable.
 A farmer’s daughter, Liz said she built her first car at age 18, earned a mechanical engineering degree from Ohio State University, and was now a widow of a NASA engineer and raising five children as a single mom.
 Liz even convinced the game show The Price is Right to offer the car as a prize on an episode.
 After the murder of one of Twentieth Century’s salesmen, the company got even more attention, and soon investigators found out the prototypes were not much more than a fiberglass body with a generator engine, doors put on with house door hinges, and pieces of wood.
 Twentieth Century Motor Car Company was ordered by the California Superior Court to produce a working model, and that is when Liz fled.
-When police arrived at her home they found wigs, padded girdles and other items that indicated that Liz was in fact a man; Jerry Dean Michael, a known counterfeiter who had been on the run from the FBI since 1961.
-Michael was soon arrested in April of 1975, and charged with counterfeiting and fraud.
-At this time Michael also stated that he was undergoing hormonal treatment and surgeries to become a woman.
-In 1977 Michael went on trail, and after being found guilty of multiple counts of grand theft, fraud and conspiracy and posting a $50,000 bail, he disappeared.
-It wasn’t until a 1989 episode of Unsolved Mysteries aired that Michael was found.
-A viewer recognized Michael as a woman who had a roadside flower stand, and was arrested.
+When police arrived at her home they found wigs, padded girdles and other items that indicated that Liz, to at least the officers, was a man, and Liz’s fingerprints matched that of a man named Jerry Dean Michael, a known counterfeiter who had been on the run from the FBI since 1961.
+Liz was in fact a transgender woman, who had been undergoing hormonal treatment and surgeries to become a woman.
+Returning to see her children, Liz was arrested and then in 1977 went on trail, and after being found guilty of multiple counts of grand theft, fraud and conspiracy and posting a $50,000 bail, she disappeared.
+It wasn’t until a 1989 episode of Unsolved Mysteries aired that she was found.
+A viewer recognized Liz as a woman who had a flower business, and was arrested.
 The tale is one prime for a film, and I hope the Petersen puts their Dale on full display if and when that happens.